olastor/medical-concept-normalization/README.md

 ## Datasets

-The `data` folder contains code and assets to work with training and test data from various public datasets.
+The `data` folder contains code and assets to work with training and test data from various public datasets as well as custom ones.

 ### SMM4H (2017)